saouas/expenseapp/README.md

 * `npm run build`

-This will create a folder called `www`, into which the required files will be created.
+This will create a folder called `build`, into which the required files will be created.

 ## Repo structure